daiplusplus/AspNetDependencyInjection/GETTING_STARTED.md

 ### Step 2: Copy this `ConfigureServices` file into your project:

-(As NuGet does not recommend providing project files in NuGet packages anymore, so no startup or service configuration file will be added to your project when you install the package, instead copy the code below to a new file and provide values for the placeholders)
+As NuGet does not recommend providing project files in NuGet packages anymore no startup or service configuration file will be added to your project when you install the `Jehoel.AspNetDependencyInjection` package, instead copy the code below to a new file and uncomment portions as-required, and provide values for the placeholders.

 ```
 using System;